NautilusXV/AoNoKiseki/README.md

-# AoNoKiseki PPSSPP HD Texture Pack
+# Ao No Kiseki PPSSPP HD Texture Pack
 ![Imgur](https://i.imgur.com/8qzQIi6.png)

 This pack changes many textures (NOT ALL) that appear throughout the game.
 These textures were obtained/taken from the PC version of the game.